There are a number of reasons and scenarios whereby an assault charge could be dropped by the police or the Crown Prosecution Service (CPS).

 The decision to drop an assault charge can be instigated by a number of parties who are involved in an investigation or criminal charge.
-Most often these decisions are made by the police themselves or investigating authorities.
+Most often these decisions are made by the police themselves, or the investigating authorities.

 When are assault charges dropped?

-The second test, the public interest test, assesses whether it is in the interest of society that a case is followed-up to the Court.
+The second test – called the public interest test – assesses whether it is in the interest of society that a case is followed up to Court.
 Typically, the more severe the case the more likely it is to pass this test.
-Often the interests of the victim are considered in this decision, with views taken by the victim’s family or complainant(s) themselves.
+Often the interests of the victim are considered in this decision, with views taken by the victim’s family or the complainant(s) themselves.

 Can an assault charge arise after being dropped?

-If the CPS decide to Discontinue a case due to it not being in the Public Interest or due to a lack of evidence being available, they will normally make it clear when they announce that decision that it is possible for that to be reviewed if new or further evidence comes to light.
+If the CPS decide to discontinue a case due to it not being in the public interest or due to a lack of evidence being available, they will normally make it clear when they announce their decision that it is possible for the case to be reviewed if new or further evidence comes to light.

-Similarly if charges are dropped prior to the conclusion of a police investigation, then a charge could potentially be reopened if the new evidence is deemed of value.
-This may happen when the results of a forensic examination were not known when the case was dropped but then come to light through ongoing or related investigations.
+Similarly, if charges are dropped prior to the conclusion of a police investigation, then a charge could potentially be reopened if the new evidence is deemed of value.
+This may happen when the results of a forensic examination were not known when the case was dropped that then came to light through ongoing or related investigations.